 for All Students

-The District condemns and prohibits all forms of discrimination and harassment of students based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex by school employees or students on school property and at school-sponsored activities and events that take place at locations off school property.
-In addition, any act of discrimination or harassment, outside of school sponsored events, which can reasonably be expected to materially and substantially disrupt the education process may be subject to discipline.
+The Pioneer Central School District seeks to create an environment free of harassment, bullying, and discrimination, to foster civility in its schools, and to prevent conduct which is inconsistent with its educational mission.
+The District, therefore, prohibits all forms of harassment and bullying of students by employees or other students on school property and at school functions.
+The District further prohibits discrimination against students, including but not limited to those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex by school employees or other students on school property and at school sponsored activities and events that take place at locations off school property.
+In addition, other acts of harassment, bullying, and/or discrimination which can reasonably be expected to materially and substantially disrupt the education process may be subject to discipline or other corrective action.

-Act Coordinators with all school personnel, students, and parents/persons in parental relation, which shall include but is not limited to, providing the name, designated school and contact information by:
+Act Coordinator with all school personnel, students, and parents/persons in parental relation.
+Such information will be provided by:

 a) Listing such information in the

-and updates posted on the Internet website, if available; and
+with updates posted on the District's website; and

 b) Including such information in the plain language summary of the